Skip to content

 3. Apply pagination → Return subset

-4. Return data with X-Total-Elements header
+4. Return data with X-Total-Count header

 Per-Handler Configuration